nuttlabs/the-streamline/ulysses/The Streamline/Your Essential Primer for Maximizing ChatGPT.md

 - **Target audience**, like “a ten-year-old”
 - **Role of the chatbot**, such as an interviewer for a specified role or a specialized therapist
 - **Output format**, such as a table or bullet list.

+These sorts of prompting strategies are known as “prompt engineering.”

 ### Sample Prompts
 I use variations of the below prompts every day.